leoasis/makery.js/README.md

 Makery is a library that allows you to create objects with default values (and possibly overriding those) via the definition of blueprints.

+Makery works really well for creating Backbone models, but that is not the only use case.
+Makery can be used to create any kind of objects from a constructor.
-The objects need to have a constructor that receives an options hash as single parameter.
+Right now the objects need to have a constructor that receives an options hash as single parameter.
 This constraint is to be removed in future versions.

 How to install
 --------------

-This library has a single dependency that is Underscore [http://underscorejs.org/].
-Simply put underscore script before this one.
+This library has [Underscore](http://underscorejs.org) as a single dependency.
+Simply put the underscore script before this one.

 Also this library should work in node.
 Still haven't tested it, so let me know if you find any issues.
-This will be supported in the future.
+This will be supported in the future, with an npm package coming.

 How to use
 ----------